 - A research proposal, including a bibliography (400-700 words and a select bibliography of one page).
 Proposals for the PhD must indicate the research field, topic and methodology.
 If you have been in contact with a possible supervisor from the programme, mention this in your document as well.

 - A writing sample (an example of your best and most academically informed work).
 Otago graduates with a grade of B+ or above in the MA do not need to submit a writing sample.

 - A transcript from your most recent degree-granting institution.

-- If applicable, your ESL (English as a Second Language) test scores.
+- If English is not your first language, a brief statement about your experience in writing in English or your ESL (English as a Second Language) test scores.

 The process of assessing these documents usually takes about two to three weeks.